Kuangshi (Leo) Ai

 Notre Dame, IN 46556

-My research interests lie at the intersection of scientific visualization, human-computer interaction, and natural language processing.
-I develop multimodal, agentic LLM systems that make complex visualization and 3D/4D data interaction more intuitive, expressive, and accessible to broader audiences.
-A key part of my current work involves evaluating LLM agents for SciVis by building benchmark datasets and frameworks that assess their capabilities, limitations, and interaction behaviors.
+My research interests lie at the intersection of LLM agents, scientific visualization, and human-computer interaction.
+I develop agentic systems that make complex visualization and 3D/4D data interaction more intuitive to broader audiences.
+My current research also explores self-evolving agents with memory, reflection, and adaptive learning capabilities for long-horizon tasks.
+In addition, I work on evaluating LLM agents for SciVis by building benchmarks that assess their capabilities and interaction behaviors.

-More broadly, I’m excited about HCI + VIS + AI, interfaces for generative and multimodal models, 3D interaction and authoring, agentic workflows, and the future of intelligent, mixed-initiative visualization systems.
+More broadly, I’m excited about Agentic AI + VIS + HCI, with interests spanning self-evolving agent, 3D interaction and authoring, agentic workflows, and mixed-initiative visualization systems.

 If you’re interested in my work or would like to collaborate, feel free to reach out at kai[at]nd[dot]edu.